 All of these changes are external, extrinsic, and do not touch upon what both Immelt and Aurelius are speaking to: leadership and work as an inner experience.

-That’s because today, what we think of “work” is almost exclusively represented by what I call outer work.
 What’s missing from our work experience is the Inner Work™, and how self-development contributes to the success and sustainability of our outer work.